baswijdenes/Optimized.Aza/readme.md

 With this cmdlet you can create objects in Azure.

 -InputObject will accept a PSObject or JSON.

+Use -KeepFormat when you want to keep the InputObject format (Default is converted to JSON).

+Use -CustomHeader to add extra headers, after the cmdlet ran it will convert back to original header.

 Use the -Put switch when the Method is Put instead.